michaelpq/michaelpq.github.io/_posts/2019-06-21-postgres-12-jsonpath.markdown

 Postgres ships in-core data types for JSON with specific functions and operators (json since 9.2, and jsonb which is a binary representation since 9.4).
-The upcoming Postgres 12 is becoming more complaint with the SQL specifications by introducing SQL/JSON path language, introduced mainly by the following commit:
+The upcoming Postgres 12 is becoming more compliant with the SQL specifications by introducing SQL/JSON path language, introduced mainly by the following commit:

     commit: 72b6460336e86ad5cafd3426af6013c7d8457367